Birthday Cake Shortbread Cookie Bites are bite size cookies filled with rainbow sprinkles. They are tender, buttery, and taste like birthday cake.

 Instructions

-- In a bowl, cream together butter, sugar, vanilla extract, and almond extract until light and fluffy.
-Scrape down sides of bowl.
+- In a large bowl, add butter, sugar, vanilla extract, and almond extract.
+Using a hand mixer or stand mixer, beat until light and fluffy, about a minute.

 - In a separate bowl, sift (or whisk) together the flour and salt.
-Add dry ingredients to butter mixture and mix until a dough forms (dough may be slightly crumbly, but holds together when pinched together).
+Add dry ingredients to butter mixture and mix until a dough forms (dough may be slightly crumbly, but holds together when pinched).
 Add rainbow jimmies and mix until just combined.

-- Press dough into a parchment lined 9x13 baking pan and refrigerate for 30 minutes (chilling the dough helps prevent unwanted spreading in the oven).
+- Line a 9x13 pan with parchment paper (with overhang to easily pull out later).
+Press dough into the pan in an even layer, then refrigerate for 30 minutes.
+Chilling the dough helps prevent unwanted spreading in the oven.
 Meanwhile, preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

-- Pull dough out of the pan with the parchment paper.
-Slice dough into about ¾" rows across and down to create tiny squares.
-Place squares about 1 inch apart on parchment lined baking sheet.
+- Pull dough out of the pan using the parchment paper.
+Slice dough into about ยพ" rows across and down to create a grid of tiny squares.
+Pull squares apart and place about 1 inch apart on your parchment lined baking sheet.
 It will take 2 or more cookie sheets to bake all of your cookies, so store any remaining dough in the refrigerator until ready to bake.

 Equipment Recommendations